Nuage-Malin/protobuf-interfaces/DOCUMENTATION.md

 <a name="File-FileApproxMetadata"></a>

 ### FileApproxMetadata
-Metadata regarding a file itself and its location
+Metadata regarding a file/directory itself and its location

 | Field | Type | Label | Description |